 Glass coating vs ceramic coating

-There are different car coatings on the market.
+There are several car coatings on the market.
 As a result, many terms are thrown around to sometimes even describe the same product.
-A brief summary of the various coatings: Glass coating, ceramic coating, nano coating & Teflon coating.
+A summary of the different coatings: Glass coating, ceramic coating, nano coating & Teflon coating.

 All these coatings have almost the same properties.